Why Is America Pulling Back Those Tracking Future Pandemics?

 The death toll from COVID-19 in the U.S., and how it compares with America’s losses in modern wars and other crises.

-PREDICT has spent — at the most — $4 billion in finding new viruses, says Mazet.
+PREDICT has spent $200 million in finding new viruses, says Mazet.
 Compare that to the $40 billion that the world spent in containing the SARS outbreak and dealing with its economic fallout.
 The COVID-19 sum will be exponentially higher.

 Of course, PREDICT can be refined and made even better.
 Now is a good time to “review and reflect on the outputs of the program to see if and how things can be improved,” says Andrew Cunningham, deputy director of science at the Zoological Society of London.
 Until now, he says, PREDICT has focused on finding viruses, but not adequately on tracking the likelihood of their transmission from animals to humans.
 It’s “much more helpful to look at human angles like what species people are interacting with, how are they interacting with them and in which parts of the world, and then study the viruses that are most likely to emerge in these conditions,” Cunningham says.